 Breach of Fiduciary Duty Defense

-Trustees and executors should definitely hire an attorney if they are accused of breaching these duties.
+Trustees and executors should definitely hire an attorney if they are accused of breaching their duties in estate or trust administration.
 You could end up paying compensation to the deceased person’s family for any violations.

 An estate and trust litigation attorney also serves as an advisor.
 You can call them whenever you have a question or don’t know what action to take.
 With the right advisor, you can avoid violating any fiduciary duties in the first place.

-You can ask a judge to remove a trustee who violates their fiduciary duties or makes another serious error.
-For example, a trustee might steal from the trust or they might ignore directions in the trust.
+You can ask a judge to remove a trustee who violates their fiduciary duties or makes another serious error resulting in breach of trust.
+For example, a trustee might steal from the trust, or they might ignore directions in the trust.
 You will need to present evidence to a judge showing why the trustee can no longer fulfill their duties properly.

 In effort to seek out the very best lawyers, we recommend getting answers to the most pressing questions you have, such as:

-- If a judge sets aside a will, do I inherit more or?
+- If a judge sets aside a will, do I inherit more or less?

 - Is it even worth challenging the will?